We provide vision, leadership, representation, advocacy, professional learning and support for quality teaching and learning of languages.

 Nathan can be contacted to comment on issues such as leadership in languages, professional learning, curriculum planning and programming, student engagement and advocacy.

-Anne-Marie is Dean College of Arts, Society & Education, James Cook University, Australia.
+Anne-Marie is Dean of Programs, Education Futures, University of South Australia.
 She has a long history teaching and researching languages education, with particular interests in the work of teachers, intercultural languages teaching and learning, and the teaching and learning of Indonesian.
 She has published extensively in these areas, as well as authoring Indonesian textbooks and curricula, and presenting and consulting on languages education for governments, education authorities, and teaching jurisdictions.

 Kylie Farmer is a Languages Education Consultant and an experienced primary teacher of Japanese.
 She was AFMLTA President from July 2014 – 2016 and has been a member of the AFMLTA executive for over 10 years.
 Kylie has managed and worked on a range of projects relating to Languages Education at a national and state level and is acutely aware of current issues and policies affecting teachers of Languages.
 She is involved in resource development and facilitates Professional Learning and Teacher Networks to support quality teaching of Languages.
 Kylie can be contacted to comment on issues including Preschool and Primary School Languages programs, CLIL, Bilingual Education, the ELLA project, curriculum planning and assessment, student engagement and leadership of Languages.

-Sherryl has fulfilled a variety of roles with AFMLTA including Promotions Officer and a term as President.
+Sherryl is a very experienced Japanese teacher.
+She has fulfilled a variety of roles with AFMLTA including Promotions Officer and a term as President.
 Sherryl has a long relationship with her state body, the Modern Language Teachers Association of Queensland (MLTAQ).
-She has been a member of the executive of her MLTAQ since 1997 and is currently the Professional Learning Officer for MLTAQ.
+She has been a member of the executive of her MLTAQ since 1997 and is currently the Webmaster for MLTAQ.
 Sherryl has been a teacher of students from Year 1 through to secondary students in schools and a teacher of pre-service education students.
-She has been a teacher, including languages, in particular Japanese; a curriculum consultant and an assistant principal in a P-12 school.
+She has been a teacher, including languages; a curriculum consultant and an assistant principal in a P-12 school.
 Sherryl has a keen interest in maximising teacher quality to ensure maximised opportunities for learners.

 Amanda is an experienced teacher of Japanese in Years P-10 and has held various roles in curriculum development and as a consultant to support implementation of new curriculum in Queensland.
 Amanda also has experience as a teacher of pre-service educators in the areas of languages and middle schooling.
 She has fulfilled several roles on the Executive Committee of the MLTAQ since 2000 and the AFMLTA.
 Amanda can be contacted to comment on issues such as professional learning, professional standards, curriculum and assessment, early years language learning, ICTs, advocacy and leadership in languages and school improvement in the delivery of quality languages programs.